Supported internships are aimed at young people with a learning disability, aged 18 to 24

 - be on an individual work placement for at least six months with an external employer.

-- have regular tutor support at the start of the day and a de-brief at the end of the day
+- have regular support at the start of the day and a de-brief at the end of the day

 - take part in classroom-based learning to develop the skills needed to move straight into full-time employment at the end of the internship.